1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1952 DCAM “Superbird” FS-902 Hand-Engraved Tail Feathers

-The 1952 Deep Cameo “Superbird” FS-902 stands alone as possibly the rarest collectible variety in modern U.S. coinage.
-With fewer than 375 deep cameos total and FS-902’s extreme scarcity, numismatists estimate perhaps 3-5 examples exist—making it rarer than many famous pattern coins.
+The 1952 Deep Cameo “Superbird” FS-902 stands alone as possibly the rarest catalogued variety in modern U.S. coinage.
+With fewer than 375 deep cameos total and the FS-902’s extreme scarcity within that already tiny population, numismatists estimate perhaps 3–5 examples exist — making it genuinely rarer than many famous historical pattern coins.

-The heavy frost of deep cameo surfaces transforms the delicate FS-902 engravings into something magical; the fine lines appear to be etched in snow against the obsidian-black mirrors.
-This combination pushes the boundaries of what’s possible in a circulation-strike design.
-Each known example has a pedigree tracked through decades of elite collections, making new discoveries virtually impossible.
+The heavy frost of DCAM surfaces transforms the delicate FS-902 engravings into something almost otherworldly: fine lines etched in brilliant white against obsidian-black mirror fields.
+Each known example carries a decades-long pedigree tracked through elite numismatic collections, and new discoveries are considered virtually impossible.

 1952 DCAM Superbird FS-902 Quarter Price/Grade Chart